pzawadzk/Vehicle-Detection/README.md

 ####2.
 Explain how you settled on your final choice of HOG parameters.

 I performed feature selection with Bayesian optimization using Gaussian Processes implemented in `skopt` package.
-Objective function calculates accuracy (negative value) of car/notcar classification with linear SVM.
+Objective function calculates accuracy (negative value) of car/notcar classification with linear SVM and features scaled to zero mean and unit variance before training the classifier.
 I initially searched through the full parameter space including `color_space, orient, hog_channel, cell_per_block, pix_per_cell, spatial_size, hist_bins, spatial_feat, hist_feat'.
 This initial optimization run showed that `YCrCb` color space leads to best results and including spatial and histogram features leads only to minor improvement.

 After this initial optimization I varied `orient` and `hog\_channel` only for `YCrCb` channel and HOG fores.